I know it doesn’t have the most appealing name.

 The substrate needs to be clean and dry.
 That means you do not need to use bedding that holds moisture especially well, like you do with tropical snakes.

 This buyer’s guide for snake substrates will walk you through the different types and help you find the right one for your snake.
 As mentioned, you want one that is good for burrowing and it does not need to be great at holding moisture.

 As a climbing snake, add in some branches for climbing.
 You can use both natural and fake foliage.
 The snake also likes logs in the wild, so a hide box, available in log-like shapes will please your snake.

-This all-natural den or retreat is made of natural Firwood, a great retreat for your reptile pet.
-A log hide like this will help with keeping stress levels down as it provides your pet with an enclosure that is as close to your snakes’ natural surrounds as possible.
+This all-natural den or retreat is made of natural fir and it makes a great retreat for your snake, or any reptile.
+A log hide like this helps keep your snake’s stress levels down, because it provides your pet with an enclosure that is as close to your snakes’ natural surrounds as possible.

 You can also add rocks for aesthetic appeal and for basking purposes.